lucasjellema/geocafe/README.md

 Feel free to upload any of your own images.
 Make sure that they contain GPS information - otherwise the images are ignored by FotoMapp.

-Alternatively, use the provided images in the

-Upload images
+Alternatively, use the provided images in the folder datafiles/photographs-with-location.
+You can click on the paperclip icon, select all images in this folder and upload them in a single action.
+After a little while, when the images have been reverse geocoded, you press the Resfresh Map button and you will see something similar to:

 ![](images/fotomapp-afterupload.png)

+Click on a marker to find details about the location and to view the photograph that was taken at that location.

+Some things to try out:

-Click to create markers
+* Click to create markers
-Click on marker - inspect popup
-Paste GeoJSON
+* Paste GeoJSON

-Copy GeoJSON (and paste in geojson.io or in Datawrapper) Copy as Image
+* Copy (Map as) GeoJSON (and paste in geojson.io or in Datawrapper) - use right mouse click on map

-Filter by date
+* Copy as Image - use right mouse click on map

+* Filter by date range - use right mouse click on map, select Show Filters and then configure filter
-Clustering of closely located markers
-Consolidate markers (check out the caroussel in the popup)
+* Clustering of closely located markers - check the Enable Clustering checkbox in the left bottom corner

-Edit mode:
+Edit mode - check the Edit Mode checkbox in the left bottom corner:
-Click to add marker
+* Double Click to add marker
-Drag Marker
+* Drag Marker
+* Delete Marker (and Site)
-Edit Marker/Site/Tooltip
+* Edit Marker/Site/Tooltip - click on marker to bring up editor

 Add custom map layer of tiled map service, for example of WARP-ed images/maps such as https://mapwarper.net/maps/tile/80272/{z}/{x}/{y}.png

 ## 7. First steps with Leaflet - integrating a map in a web application